 - Shower daily over your wound/surgical tapes and pat dry - Use a hairdryer on a cool setting to dry stubborn areas such as areas under your arms or under your breasts. - Wear your elastic vest at all times between showers, including while you are sleeping.
 Your vest can be washed and left out to dry (do not put in dryer!).
-It is likely that you will need to wear this vest for approximately 2 weeks after discharge.
+You will be wearing the best for approximately 2-3 weeks after surgery.